 Just about all the villains (especially Frieza and Cell) are mostly loved by fans and are considered downright awesome, earning their bragging rights.
 Just look at the Ginyu Force!

 Roronoa Zoro from One Piece.
-He's stated to be "more arrogant than God", pretty much speaks in trash-talk whenever he fights an opponent and once fought a guy he couldn't cut, declaring he would by the end of the fight.
+He's stated to be "more arrogant than God", speaks in trash-talk whenever he fights an opponent and once fought a guy he couldn't cut, declaring he would by the end of the fight.
 He did.

 Tengen Toppa Gurren Lagann has Kamina, a deliciously complicated example.
 He presents a ludicrously egotistical image, to the point that many fans believe both his act and his hype - how could someone who tried to threaten a Humongous Mechaon foot with a katana not be this trope?
-In actuality, he's both completely ineffective at basically everything and fully aware of that - he's as scared and panicky as Simon, but trusts Simon's heroic abilities, so he puts on the ego act in order to inspire Simon.
+In actuality, he's both completely ineffective at everything and fully aware of that - he's as scared and panicky as Simon, but trusts Simon's heroic abilities, so he puts on the ego act in order to inspire Simon.

 Kamina: Who the hell do you think I am?!

 Woolf Enneacle from Gundam AGE.
 Arrogant?
 Check.
 Badass?
 Also check.
 "A key component of the G-Exes' superior abilities is that I'm its pilot!"

 Gary Oak from the original Pokémon series.
 His whole fanbase is built up on how awesome he is and all of his achievements, most noticeably being the only known trainer in Kanto to have ten badges.

 At least a couple characters in Baccano! fit this trope, with the Rail Tracer being one of the most noteworthy.